dev-michal-skiba/web-parameter-tampering-demo/README.md

 identified by his auth token, so hacker is not able to change admin's password.
 For the implementation of unsafe and safe endpoint take a look at `account.views.UnsafeUserView` and `account.views.SafeUserView`.

+In unsafe version of view, for both methods: `update` from `rest_framework.mixins.UpdateModelMixin` and `destroy` from `rest_framework.mixins.DestroyModelMixin`, instance for which action is performed is determined by `get_object` from `rest_framework.generics.GenericAPIView`.
+This method by default is looking for `pk` in url and then gets object by primary key.
+This is default behaviour of django rest framework for ease of developing, but for case of getting user on any other vulnerable object, `get_object` should be overridden in a safe way.

+That is what is done in safe version of view. `get_object` is overridden and user is retrieved by auth token.

 <p align="center">
   <img src="images/pass_change_6.png" alt="Sublime's custom image"/>